sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/acquire-token-curl.rst

    :alt: rest-api
    :width: 60%

-2. Once the configuration is enabled, go to the ``Administration/Roles``, and check mark the policy attached in role for specific user.
+2. Once the configuration is enabled, go to the ``Administration/Roles``, and check mark the policy attached to the role for specific user.

 ::